DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 ** clients usually accept the first DHCP OFFER message they receive

-- This will cause the client to send TRAFFIC to the attacker instead of the legitimate default gateway
+- This will cause the client to send traffic to the attacker instead of the legitimate default gateway
-- The attacker can then examine / modify the TRAFFIC before forwarding it to the legitimate default gateway
+- The attacker can then examine / modify the traffic before forwarding it to the legitimate default gateway

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d0cd7a5c-9ff4-4ab7-bec6-4edec4ea2646)